 Project 1: Political Realism in Apocalyptic Times

-Since its release in January, Political Realism in Apocalyptic Times has been reviewed very favorably in Political Theory, Contemporary Political Theory, Reading Religion (American Academy of Religion), and Perspectives on Politics (forthcoming).It has been the subject of a roundtable at the 2018 meeting of the American Political Science Association, and an online roundtable is planned for later this year at H-Diplo.
-The dissertation on which the book is based won the American Political Science Association’s Leo Strauss Award for the best dissertation in Political Philosophy.
+Since its release in January 2018, Political Realism in Apocalyptic Times has been reviewed favorably in Political Theory, Contemporary Political Theory, Reading Religion (American Academy of Religion), and Perspectives on Politics.
+I participated in an author-meets-critics session at APSA (2018).
+The dissertation on which the book is based won the APSA Leo Strauss Award for the best dissertation in Political Philosophy.
 Adapted excerpts from the book have also appeared in Foreign Affairs (07/2016, 11/2016) and the New York Times and I have been interviewed about the book on National Public Radio.

-Project 2: Political Realism
+Project 2: The Promise and Limits of Political Realism

 Project 3: Absolving God